Sleepytale Logo

 Wendy challenged her to a pocket race: if Jenny could skate into the remaining twelve squares without toppling, Wendy would crown her the Topping Champion.

-Jenny accepted, tightened her seed skates, and zoomed.
+Jenny accepted.
+She tightened her seed skates, crouched, and zoomed.

 Wendy cheered so loudly that the napkin dispenser danced.